apace100/origins-docs/docs/types/entity_condition_types/command.md

 [Entity Condition Type](../entity_condition_types.md)

-Stores the result of the specified command, and compares the stored result to a specified value.
+Compares the result of the specified command to the specified value.

 Type ID: `origins:command`

 !!! caution